Hameau de la Reine: Cottages

 Marie Antoinette's Hamlet consisted of a variety of different cottages and buildings, all built around a small lake.
 Each building had a specific function, and each played its part in the daily life of the Hamlet.
-The twelve cottages constructed in the hamlet can be divided into two groups: five were reserved for use by the Queen; the other seven had a functional purpose and were used effectively for agriculture.
+The twelve cottages constructed in the hamlet can be divided into two groups: five were reserved for use by the queen; the other seven had a functional purpose and were used effectively for agriculture.
 Marie Antoinette had her own house, connected to the pool.
 Nearby was her boudoir.
-The mill and the dairy received frequent visits from the Queen.
+The mill and the dairy received frequent visits from the queen.

 Queen’s House and Billiard Room

 The Queen's house and billiard room is situated in the middle of the Hamlet, and it is the largest and most important building.
-Its construction is innovative: two rustic buildings are connected by a covered gallery that is curved in a half-moon shape.
+Its construction is innovative: Two rustic buildings are connected by a covered gallery that is curved in a half-moon shape.
 A spiral staircase offers access to the second floor on one end of the house.
-These buildings included the Queen's private chambers, as well as her salons and her parlors.
+These buildings included the queen's private chambers, as well as her salons and her parlors.
 The upper level comprises the petit salon, also known as the "room of the nobles", an anteroom in the form of a "Chinese cabinet" and the large living room with wood panelling hung with tapestries of Swiss style in embroidered wool.
-From the room's six windows, the Queen could easily control the work fields and activity of the hamlet.
+From the room's six windows, the queen could easily control the work fields and activity of the hamlet.
 Access is via the staircase of the round tower.
 At the center of the room is a harpsichord which Marie Antoinette loved to play.
 On the ground floor, paved with single slabs of stone, the building includes a backgammon room and a dining room.
 The lyre-backed chairs in mahogany lined with green Morocco, were created by Georges Jacob.
-To the left, another building housing the billiard room is connected to the Queen's house by a wooden gallery decorated with trellises and twelve hundred St. Clement faience pots, marked in the blue figures of the Queen.
+To the left, another building housing the billiard room is connected to the queen's house by a wooden gallery decorated with trellises and twelve hundred St. Clement faience pots, marked in the blue figures of the queen.
 Upstairs, a small apartment which seems to have been inhabited by the architect Richard Mique, has five rooms including a library.
 Despite the rustic appearance of facades, the interior finish and furnishings are luxurious and have been created by the carpenter Georges Jacob and the ébéniste Jean-Henri Riesener.

 Boudoir

 The Boudoir, (4.6 x 5.2 metres) is the smallest structure, and it was nicknamed "the little house of the Queen."
-Marie Antoinette would retire here by herself, or else with one or two of her friends.
+Marie Antoinette retired here by herself or else with one or two of her friends.
 The boudoir was altered slightly during the Second Empire, but its small construction has remained to this day.